Defence Census is a Defence People Group website

 Collection of demographic data is essential in developing Defence policies and employment conditions that meet the contemporary and emerging needs of the Defence workforce.
 The information from past Censuses has been used extensively to improve conditions of service and overall lifestyle of Defence personnel.
 This includes the procurement of housing and other accommodation in regional areas and providing evidence by which Defence can lobby governments for improved amenities in Defence population areas.
 By and large, the most important use of Census data is to inform and assist the development of personnel policies and conditions that keep pace with contemporary changes in Defence and society as a whole.

-Defence cannot adopt a "total workforce approach" to workforce planning without the demographic profile of its people.
-In order to meet current and future capability requirements, it is essential for Defence to have an understanding of issues such as workforce streams/professions currently in Defence, education level and age profile of its employees, employee intention to remain in Defence, etc. for both the ADF and APS employees.
+Defence cannot adopt a ‘total workforce approach’ to workforce planning without the demographic profile of its people.
+In order to meet current and future capability requirements, it is essential for Defence to have an understanding of issues such as workforce streams/professions currently in Defence, education level and age profile of its employees, etc. for both the ADF and APS employees.
 Information obtained from Defence Censuses enables Defence to compare itself with the external environment to determine whether it is an employer of choice and to determine whether it has the human capability needed to meet its current and future capability requirements.
 The Defence Census provides Defence with the data it needs to gain a better understanding of its workforce and the policies required to retain and develop the people it needs.

 Government reporting on Defence workforce structure and future personnel requirements is increasing, as is reporting on wider APS workforce composition.
 PMKeyS partially fills this need; however, not at the level or breadth required of contemporary reporting requirements.
 There is a Defence/national interest to having and reporting this information.

 Defence needs to continually review its placement of services and policy emphasis (e.g. quality of working life).
-As Censuses are conducted over time, Defence will have the ability to monitor workforce changes and modify personnel services and policies to meet changing needs.
+As Censuses are conducted over time, Defence has the ability to monitor workforce changes and modify personnel services and policies to meet changing needs.

 Provisions such as education, childcare, housing and health services, along with access to community facilities and spouse employment are under the jurisdiction of various Government agencies.
 It is therefore important that Defence has up-to-date and authoritative information on its workforce when negotiating with various Government agencies and commercial providers.
 Regular Defence wide censuses ensure that the data remains contemporary.